orchard-dwee/s.mplplyr/README.md

 ---
 # Usage

 This will be quick.
 When you start up the application, you're presented with a blank slate.
+The application will then create a sub-directory called "Samples" in the same directory where the executable is located.
+This directory is used to keep track of the files you've assigned to the player buttons.

 ![Example One](https://dwee.org/img/smplplyr1.jpg)